 November 1st to February 29th: 10.00am – 4.00pm

 The last tour is at 3.00pm.

 We are open on Boxing Day and New Year’s Day from 12.00 noon til 4.00pm on both days (last admission is at 3.30pm).

 The underground temperature is 10°C (50°F) so we advise that you wear suitable clothing.
 The cavern floor is constantly wet due to the natural underground environment; therefore suitable footwear must be worn within the underground area.
 Please be aware that the most ‘sensible’ footwear can cause an individual to slip.

-Due to the natural contours of the hillside above and below ground, the cavern is not suitable for wheelchairs.
-Walking disabled can be accommodated and extra helpers where necessary are allowed into the cavern at no charge.
+Due to the natural contours of the hillside above and below ground, and many steps, the cavern is not suitable for prams, wheelchairs and their users.
+Walking disabled can be accommodated.
 Please phone 01433 620571 or email us for further information to see how we can help.
 Our Risk Assessment also provides more detailed information.